 Bell has presented at conferences in the fields of art history and Indigenous studies across Turtle Island.
-She worked as the web editor for the Aboriginal Curatorial Collective and also in collections management at the Indian Arts Research Center at the School for Advanced Research in Santa Fe.
+She worked as the web editor for the Aboriginal Curatorial Collective and also as a curator and in collections management at the Indian Arts Research Center at the School for Advanced Research in Santa Fe.
 Bell has Métis and Celtic ancestry.
-She has published in journals such as Wicazo Sa Review and written for art publications including Canadian Art, First American Art Magazine and the Métis in Canada Anthology.
+She has published in the anthology Métis in Canada, journals such as Wicazo Sa Review and Journal of Global Catholicism contributes regularly to art publications including Canadian Art and First American Art Magazine.

 - Indigenous and settler colonial art histories